 Typical Success Criteria

-The success criteria of traditional project management theory were the triumvirate of cost, time and scope but since these alone have been seen to be insufficient to define success it is necessary to add other qualitative criteria.
+The success criteria of traditional project management theory were the triumvirate of cost, time and scope but since these alone have been seen to be insufficient to define true business success it is necessary to add other qualitative criteria.

 One such success criteria is the benefit reaped by the organisation affected by the project.
 Benefits can be seen from a number of perspectives because different groups will have benefited differently.
 For example, a company may profit financially through streamlining its processes but the same project could result in job losses, which can have a detrimental effect on the company in terms of the loss of trust and morale of the employees left behind and their consequent reduction in productivity.
 This may even negate the gains achieved through implementing the project.
 It is, therefore, important that a project balances the benefits “on paper” with the satisfaction of human beings.